Spatio-temporal Local Interpolation of Global Ocean Heat Transport using Argo Floats: A Debiased Latent Gaussian Process Approach: Introduction

-In this paper, we present a statistical framework to characterize ocean heat transport (OHT) over the global ice-free ocean during 2007-2018, based on direct observations of temperature and salinity in the upper 2000\,m of the ocean.
+In this paper, we present a statistical framework to characterize ocean heat transport (OHT) over the global ice-free ocean during 2007--2018, based on direct observations of temperature and salinity in the upper 2000\,m of the ocean from Argo profiling floats.
+While obtaining an accurate picture of the heat transport within and across ocean basins is critical to understanding changes in the climate system and for data-driven policy and decision making in a changing climate, direct OHT estimates are typically made at only a few locations where suitable ship- or mooring-based observations are available and thus do not provide a global view.
 Historically, global OHT has been estimated indirectly by subtracting the atmospheric component from total heat transport estimates \citep{trenberth_global_1994,trenberth_estimates_2001}, leveraging top-of-the-atmosphere radiation measurements from satellites.
-Direct OHT estimates are typically made at only a few locations where suitable ship- or mooring-based observations are available and thus do not provide a global view.
 The Argo array of profiling floats, in contrast, collects observations of temperature and salinity in the upper 2000\,m of the open ocean with unprecedented spatio-temporal coverage \citep{jayne_argo_2017}.
-These data provide an extraordinary opportunity to quantify, on a global scale, the spatial and temporal variability of upper ocean heat transport.
+In-situ Argo profiles provide an extraordinary opportunity to quantify, on a global scale, the spatial and temporal variability of upper ocean heat transport, both via observation-only based mapping methods and via data assimilation \citep[e.g.,][]{dong_importance_2011}.